 There are many ways that men and boys can get involved in the fight to end violence against women.
 It is important for males of all ages, from students to businessmen, teachers to law enforcement officers-to stand up and speak out about the injustice faced by those who live with gender inequality around them.

 Sexual violence is a serious issue.
 It affects everyone in society and has no boundaries.
 The effects can be devastating, often involving life-changing consequences such as unwanted pregnancies, mental and physical problems, sexually transmitted infections, and sleep and eating disorders.
 It’s important to know the facts about sexual violence so we can work together to prevent it.

 “Why don’t they leave?”
 This is a common question when many people hear that someone is in an abusive relationship.
-Leaving may seem simple but it’s never that easy.
+Leaving may seem simple to anyone but it’s never that easy.
 And here is why.